-Recommendations Timeframe Regional / District Lead Support 34.
-Support the Maniototo Area School in the renewal of the surface of the courts for community and school use by tennis, netball and hockey.
-Short District CODC Maniototo Area School 35.
-That the RSO/NSO consider a detailed tennis specific facility plan to address the overall network of tennis facilities, the development of a regional competition hub facility (based at an existing facility) and partnerships between tennis clubs, schools and other users (e.g. hockey, futsal, outdoor basketball) to consolidate/rationalise supply of courts and to maximise the use of courts in the future.
-Short Regional Otago Tennis Assn.
-Sport Central Tennis clubs CODC QLDC 36.
+Recommendations Timeframe Regional/District Lead Support consolidate/ rationalise supply of courts and to maximise the use of courts in the future.
+Specifically address: Timename Regional/District Leau QLDC Renewal of courts at Arrowtown Tennis Club Renewal of surface of the Clyde Tennis Club courts Improvement, where needed, in quality of any shared use surfaces 31.
+Support the Maniototo Area School in the renewal of the surface of the courts for community and school use by tennis, netball and hockey Short District CODC Maniototo Area School 32.
 That opportunities for outdoor basketball are provided to maximise the potential use of existing outdoor court facilities at strategic locations within the region through a facility implementation plan focused on developing partnerships with tennis clubs, schools and other users (e.g. hockey, futsal) to maximise the use of existing courts.
 Medium Regional Otago Basketball Assn.
-Sport Central Basketball clubs CODC QLDC Ice & Snow Sports Facilities 37.
+Sport Central Basketball clubs CODC QLDC 33. .
+That outdoor courts at the Netball Centres in the region are maintained to a high standard through programmed maintenance and renewals agreed between the respective local authority and resident Netball Centre On-going Regional Netball Centres CODC QLDC 34. .
+That a reduction in number of outdoor netball courts occurs in tandem with provision of additional indoor courts to avoid over-supply On-going Regional Netball Centres CODC QLDC ICE & SNOW SPORTS FACILITIES 35. .
 That a specific Ice Sports facility implementation plan is developed to ensure supply matches with demand across the region and ensure coordinated development of new facilities.
-Short Regional Ice sports clubs Sport Central CODC QLDC Specialised Sports Facilities 38.
-In the short term develop an all-weather run up to the long jump pit at QEC so that it can also be used for athletics, particularly sprint training.
-Short District QLDC Local athletics clubs 39.
-Investigate the option of all-weather training facilities in Queenstown and other possible locations in the region.
-Medium District QLDC Local athletics clubs
+Short Regional Ice sports clubs Sport Central CODC QLDC SP ECIALISED SPORTS FACILITIES 36. .
+In the short term develop an all-weather run up to the long jump pit at QEC so that it can also be used for athletics, particularly sprint training Short District QLDC Local athletics clubs 37.
+In the medium to long term develop an all-weather athletics 200m 'J' track, long jump run up track to keep athletes safe when training in wet conditions in Queenstown (potentially at Wakatipu High School 15) and then possibly other locations in the region Medium District QLDC Local athletics clubs